 - Sessions to purchase

-By default, the MonsterInsight dashboard has tabbed view but you can make it fullscreen mode.
+By default, the MonsterInsights dashboard has a tabbed view but you can make it fullscreen mode.
 You just have to use the blue cursor to make it a full view.
 Please refer to the below snapshot.

 MonsterInsights custom dashboard

-We can add the different types of the dashboard to the MonsterInsight analytics as per our requirements.
-You can view all analytics reports inside the WordPress dashboard, its a Google Analytics report.
+We can add the different types of the dashboard to the MonsterInsights analytics as per our requirements.
+You can view all analytics reports inside the WordPress dashboard, it’s a Google Analytics report.

 To view the complete analytics report, you can go to Insights >> Reports